-Last year, I wrote a book about my experience, and as a result, have received emails from children across the country asking me about 9/11 and PTSD.
+I wrote a book about my experience, called "After 9/11: One Girl's Journey Through Darkness to a New Beginning," and as a result I've received emails from children across the country asking me about 9/11 and PTSD.
 Here’s a sampling of their questions, along with my responses.

 What was it like in your neighborhood in the days right after 9/11?